axelcho/zend_test/README.md

     api/save process json data into database.

 Front End
-   Front end is using angularjs with angular-router, angular-upload(for file upload), and xeditable(to edit content on mapping route).
+   Front end is using angularjs with angular-router and angular-upload(for file upload)

    No other library is used.
 No JQuery or Twitter Bootstrap at all.

 Miscellaneous:

-Excel data assumes that it has one metadata row.

-metadata allows some flexibility. any element matching 'first' will be considered firstname, for example.
-So user may enter 'firstname', 'first name', 'firstName', 'First Name' as metadata and backend will understand that they are all 'firstname'

-There is no css (except for one included in the library).
+There is no css